Dublin's top restaurants: Here's where to go

 This is where you go if you want a sophisticated night out at a restaurant that has a Michelin star.
 The chef is Mickael Viljanen of Finland, and he's known for serving up creative fare that's earned him two Best Chef in Ireland awards, in 2011 and 2015.

-Diners can enjoy multi-course meals for the entire table.
+Diners can enjoy multicourse meals for the entire table.
 For an idea of what's available, there's a six-course tasting menu that includes hand-dived scallop ceviche and passionfruit souffle with ginger sauce.
 Lunch course offerings including Wicklow lamb and steamed cod from Donegal.
 Greenhouse has an extensive wine menu from across the globe.

 Michelin writes that Greenhouse is a "stylish restaurant with turquoise banquettes and smooth service."
 It's mere steps from centrally located St. Stephen's Green.